anthillsocial/Dotfiles/README.md

 This collection is very much a work in progress, lots of messy reminders to my self!

 ## License
-All code released under GNU General Public Licence
+All code released under GNU General Public Licence.
+Author: Tom Keene (Unless otherwise stated)